-Based on information available to the Company as at 21 June 2022 approximately 19.46% of the Company's shares are held in the hands of public.
-Accordingly, the Company has complied with the Rule 723 (at least 10% held at public) of the Listing Manual Section B: Rules of Catalist of SGX-ST.
+As at 21 June 2023, 19.46% of the Company's shares are held in the hands of public.
+Accordingly, the Company has complied with Rule 723 of the Listing Manual - Section B: Rules of Catalist of the SGX-ST which requires 10% of the equity securities (excluding preference shares and convertible equity securities) in a class that is listed to be in the hands of the public.